mcaimi/llamachat/README.md

 - Python 3.12+
 - Streamlit
-- A local Ollama/vLLM instance or a public OpenAI-Compatible API endpoint.
+- An Ollama/vLLM instance or a public OpenAI-Compatible API endpoint.
+- Llama-Stack instance running on-prem or in the cloud.